-Fuzzing is a technique of submitting lots of invalid or unexpected data to a target.
+Fuzzing is a technique of submitting lots of data to a target (often in the form of invalid or unexpected inputs).

-ZAP allows you to fuzz any request still using:
+ZAP allows you to fuzz any request using:

 To access the Fuzzer dialog you can either:

-Payload Generators generate the raw attacks that the fuzzer submits to the target application.
+Payload Generators generate the raw values or attacks that the fuzzer submits to the target application.

 Payload Processors can be used to change specific payloads before they are submitted.